eidy/aliveai/readme.txt

 pickuping		1	(walks to/picks up items)
-attacking		0	(attacking without reason) coming		1	(can come if bots or players says <name> come) coming_players	1	(can come if players says <name> come) talking		1	(can talk in chat and listen) stealing		0	(steal from players, 1 for Jezzy)
+attacking		0	(attacking without reason) coming		1	(can come if bots or players says <name> come) work_helper	0	gives all their stuff (exepttools) to other bots that have some more stuff. coming_players	1	(can come if players says <name> come) talking		1	(can talk in chat and listen) stealing		0	(steal from players, 1 for Jezzy)